 The original version of this article appeared as “1909 Rutherford Cup – The Start of an Alberta Sporting Tradition” in Alberta Past, Vol. 11, No. 2, Spring, 1995.

-Peter Melnycky, Historian, Historic Places Stewardship Section, Alberta Culture and Tourism.
+Written By: Peter Melnycky, Historian, Historic Places Stewardship Section, Alberta Culture and Tourism.